-A VA loan is a mortgage for eligible borrowers that uses a U.S. Department of Veterans Affairs guarantee structure.
+Mortgage program for eligible borrowers using a Veterans Affairs guarantee structure.

 VA loan is a mortgage available to eligible borrowers that uses a U.S. Department of Veterans Affairs guarantee structure through approved lenders.